A not-for-profit organisation supporting ophthalmic research

 We ensure all research we support is underpinned by scientific excellence and evidence.

-Future Vision Foundation warmly invites applications for research support in the areas of clinical and scientific ophthalmology.
-The next round of funding will open in 2024.
+Future Vision Foundation warmly invites 2024 applications for research support in the areas of clinical and scientific ophthalmology.
+Applications close 10 May 2024.

 We are pleased to offer: